-The Company has performed reviews and due diligence of thirty nine advanced base and precious metal exploration projects during the second and third quarters of 2016.
-It has determined the best opportunities for success lie in the potential size and grades that are presented within the Caldera and Jersey Valley datasets for these two project areas.
+The Company has performed reviews and due diligence of thirty nine advanced base and precious metal exploration projects during the second, third and fourth quarters of 2016.
+As a result, has determined the best opportunity for success lies in the large areal expanse of ore-grade gold values from surface samples and drilling and the inference there of the existence of a significantly large and well-mineralized, undiscovered source within the Caldera project boundaries.

-The Jersey Valley (Lander County, NV) and Caldera (Nye County, NV) projects were generated by Don Merrick and John Zimmerman of GGC, a private Utah company specializing in gold exploration in the Western United States (for more information on GGC, please see www.genesisgoldcorp.com).
+The Caldera (Nye County, NV) project datasets were re-evaluated by Don Merrick and John Zimmerman of GGC, prior to the Company's acquisition (for more information on GGC, please see www.genesisgoldcorp.com).

-Both projects are classified as epithermal gold systems, each occurring on the periphery of separate Tertiary-aged volcanoes.
-Historical, small-scale mining at both projects was primarily focused on gold-silver and base metals occurrences contained in veins with Bonanza-style gold and silver grades.
-Historical production figures have not been presented and are not available in researched literature for either of the projects.
+Caldera is classified as a low-sulfidation, epithermal gold system, occurring near the periphery (crater rim) of a Tertiary-aged volcano.
+Historical, small-scale mining was primarily focused on gold-silver occurrences contained in thin veins with Bonanza-style gold and silver grades.
+Historical production figures have not been presented and are not available in researched literature for the project.